takertao2/threadychain/README.md

 You will use this address to add your Node to our list without exposing your ip.

+Use this command to get your enode:// address.

+             admin.nodeInfo

 Now connect your node to our private network with

             admin.addPeer(“OUR NODES”):

 To get our private nodes address list please refer to the discord server.
 To run the nodes in other systems please join us in the discord for enquires.